 Keeping Your Hair Back

 When you’re going about your day-to-day life after a chemical peel, you’ll want to ensure that you manage your hair properly, if you have long hair.
-Pull your hair back and keep it in a ponytail for the majority of the day to ensure that it doesn’t come into contact with your sensitive skin too frequently.
+Pull your hair back and keep it in a ponytail for the majority of the day to make sure that it doesn’t come into contact with your sensitive skin too frequently.

 This is essential while sleeping, as the last thing you want is your skin getting damaged by your hair while you’re turning over in bed.